Quantum random power method for ground state computation: Algorithm description

-Here, $m_r\in [N]$ and $m_c\in[N]$ are distinct indices randomly sampled.
-Here, $i_r$ and $i_c$ correspond to the numbers of sampled indices $i_r$ and $i_c$, respectively.
-The coefficient $x_{i_r}$ denotes the $i_r$-th component of $\bs x$. \end{definition} We note that the quantity, $\xi(H,i_r,i_c)$, is an estimate of the element of a desired matrix.
-For our applications, the estimate $\xi$ will approximate the element of $p(H)$, such as \eqref{eq: esimatemat}.
+Here, $i_r\in [N]$ and $i_c\in[N]$ are distinct indices randomly sampled.
+Here, $m_r$ and $m_c$ correspond to the numbers of sampled indices $i_r$ and $i_c$, respectively.
+The coefficient $x_{i_r}$ denotes the $i_r$-th component of $\bs x$.
+The $\xi(H,i_r,i_c)$ approximates the element of $H[i_r,i_c]$. \end{definition} For our applications, the estimate $\xi$ will approximate the element of $p(H)$, such as \eqref{eq: esimatemat}.
 For the sake of simplicity, we first consider the case where $\xi(H,i_r,i_c)=\bra{\bm i_r}H\ket{\bm i_c}$.
 By the definition \eqref{unbiasedest} and the definition of matrix 2-norm, we have

 Note that the example \eqref{simpleunb} is a special case of this estimator when $m_r=m_c=1$ without any quantum noise.
-The following proposition shows that the estimator \eqref{unbiasedest} is proportional to $H\bs x$ in the expectation, and has the variance scaling with $\norm{\bs x}^2$. \begin{proposition} The estimator defined in \eqref{unbiasedest} satisfies the following properties where the matrix $\Sigma_{r,c}$ satisfies
+The following proposition shows that the estimator \eqref{unbiasedest} is proportional to $H\bs x$ in the expectation, and has the variance scaling with $\norm{\bs x}^2$. \begin{proposition} The estimator defined in \eqref{unbiasedest} satisfies the following properties where the matrix $\Sigma_{r,c}$ defined in \eqref{eq: Sigmarc} satisfies that These properties are improved if $H$ is $s$-sparse and the indices in \eqref{unbiasedest} correspond to non-zero elements of $H$, and